louis-she/minetorch/docs/development.md

 # Test training process

-When you have used the web dashboard to generate a training config file under `~/.minetorch`, you have 2 choices to test the training process,
+After you have used the web dashboard to generate a training config file under `~/.minetorch`, you have 2 choices to test the training process,

 1. Install your local version of Minetorch and then run the `run.py` directly
 ```